-I get a lot of phone calls from friends and family asking how to care for specific garments and fabrics as well as how to remove difficult stains.
-I am always happy to share my knowledge and always thrilled to learn something new myself.
+We get a lot of phone calls from friends and family asking how to care for specific garments and fabrics as well as how to remove difficult stains.
+Our main experience is wedding dress cleaning, but the knowledge we have in removing wedding gown stains can be applied elsewhere.
+We are always happy to share our knowledge and always thrilled to learn something new.

-Removal” width=”245″ height=”815″ />First of all it’s good to understand what ink is composed of.
+First of all it’s good to understand what ink is composed of.
 Ink is a composition of a base with dye.
 Usually the base is an oil base.
 So removing the stain is a two step process.
 First remove the base and then remove any residual dye.
-This is what I’ve done in the photo illustration.
+This is what we’ve done in the photo illustration.

-For removing the base you can try hairspray or a degreaser.
-I recommend a degreaser, although hairspray is popular.
+For removing the base you can try hairspray or a de-greaser.
+We recommend a de-greaser, although hairspray is popular.
 Use any cleaner formulated for removing oil based stains.
-I love Awesome Orange.
+We love Awesome Orange.
 But there are many on the market.
-To remove any residual dye, I recommend Oxy-clean.
+To remove any residual dye, we recommend Oxy-clean.
 Follow directions on the box making the water as hot as possible without damaging garment (depending on the garment fabric.)

 Steps to Remove Ink Stains

 - Apply a de-greaser on the stain first.